reagro/carob-data/source/download.rst

 Download
 ========

 Compile and download a *Carob* dataset.
 Currently only the "Response to fertilizer" group is made available here, but more will follow.
 Note that here you can only download data that has a CC `license <licenses.html>`_.
-To compile all available data, you can download and process the sources yourself.
+To compile all available data, and get the lastest updates, you can download and process the sources yourself.
 See the *Carob* github `repo <https://github.com/reagro/carob/>`_ for instructions.

+Note that the data here are a rough first attempt.
+It will likely have some errors.
+We are aiming to have a set of much cleaner and better documented datasets available by the end of 2023.

 .. raw:: html